 If you're not ready to install iOS 13 because you're worried about stability issues that usually plague first releases, you can at least see what's in store for you when you finally do update.
 And since we focus primarily on the iPhone side of things, the features below are all found in iOS 13.
 However, most if not all of the features will also work in iPadOS 13 for iPad models.

-Additionally, just five days after iOS 13.0 was released, Apple pushed out iOS 13.1 on Tuesday, Sept.
-24. The update has over 20 new features, some of which were expected to show up in 13.0, so make sure to check out those features in our other roundup.
+Additionally, we've seen two more updates since iOS 13 — iOS 13.1, released Tuesday, Sept.
+24; and iOS 13.2, released Oct.
+28. These updates combined add over 40 new features, some of which were expected to show up in 13.0, so make sure to check out those features in our other roundup.

 Skip to a particular section: System-Wide & General Settings | Files App | Siri | Control Center | Mail | Messages | Photos & Camera | Music | Apple Maps | Reminders | Notes | Safari | Security | Home | Voice Control | Accessibility | Performance | Other

 There are a lot of new features and changes that affect how you use your iPhone as a whole, from system-wide visual differences to how you share things.

 After years of waiting, Apple finally delivered with its dark mode implementation.
 Way better than Smart Invert, the new Dark Mode applies system-wide and works in every Apple app.
 Developers can also hook into Apple's API to bring the dark mode to their apps with minimal work.